Tomcc/dojo/readme.txt

 Tested on Windows 7 x64, VC2008

 *** MAC OS X ***

+Download FreeType, do the classic
+./configure
+make
+sudo make install

 Open dojo.xcodeproj, hit build.
 Done.
 It will get installed as a Framework into /Library/Frameworks for future use.